Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Preliminaries and related work

 \section{Preliminaries and related work}

-\paragraph{Notation.} We use lowercase letters for scalars, uppercase letters for random variables, bold letters for vectors or collections, and calligraphic letters for structured objects such as graphs and probability distributions.
+\textbf{Notation.} We use lowercase letters for scalars, uppercase letters for random variables, bold letters for vectors or collections, and calligraphic letters for structured objects such as graphs and probability distributions.
 Unordered sets are denoted with braces (e.g., $\{\cdot\}$), and ordered tuples with parentheses (e.g., $(\cdot)$).
 For any set $\bA$, let $|\bA|$ denote its cardinality.
 We use $\R_{\geq 0}$ for non-negative reals, $\N$ for the natural numbers, and $\N_{> 0} = \N \setminus \{0\}$.
 For any $n \in \N_{> 0}$, we define $[n] := \{1, \ldots, n\}$.
 For a vector $\bx = (x_1, \ldots, x_n)$, we use $\bx_i = x_i$ and $\bx_{-i} = (x_1, \ldots, x_{i-1}, x_{i+1}, \ldots, x_n)$ to denote the vector without the $i$-th coordinate.
 We also employ standard asymptotic notations such as $\cO(\cdot)$ and $\Omega(\cdot)$.

 In this work, we consider joint distributions over $n$ discrete variables $\bX = \{X_1, \ldots, X_n\}$, structured by an undirected graph $\cG = (\bX, \bE)$.
-Each variable $X_i$ takes values from a finite set $\bSigma = \{v_1, \ldots, v_{|\bSigma|}\}$; in the binary case, $\bSigma = \{0,1\}$.
+Each variable $X_i$ takes values from a finite set of labels $\bOmega = \{v_1, \ldots, v_{|\bOmega|}\}$; in the binary case, $\bOmega = \{0,1\}$.
 For any node $X \in \bX$, let $\bN(X) \subseteq \bX$ denote its neighbors in $\cG$, and let $\bV(\cG)$ denote the vertex set.
+As standard in the literature of graphical models, we will use $X \in \bX$ to refer to both the node and its associated random variable, so expressions like $X = v$ denote the event that variable $X$ takes on label value $v \in \bOmega$.
 A tree is a connected acyclic graph, and a forest is a collection of disjoint trees.
 A rooted tree designates one node as the root and orients all edges away from it.
 In a directed rooted tree, we denote the parent and children of $X$ by $\Pa(X)$ and $\Ch(X)$ respectively, with $\pa(X)$ as the realization of its parent(s).
 Note that in rooted trees, $\Pa(X) = \emptyset$ if and only if $X$ is the root.
 The most standard and general way to model a joint distribution $\cP$ that is Markov with respect to a graph $\cG$ is via a Markov Random Field (MRF) \cite{koller2009probabilistic}.
 An MRF is an undirected graphical model in which nodes represent random variables and edges encode conditional dependencies.
 It satisfies the local Markov property: each variable is conditionally independent of all others given its neighbors.